cscart/docs/en/user_guide/users/message_center/index.rst

 .. important::

-    This functionality exists only in Multi-Vendor 4.7.1 and newer.
-It is available as a part of the :doc:`Customer-to-Vendor Communication </user_guide/addons/customer_to_vendor_communication/index>` add-on.
+    This functionality is a part of the :doc:`Ask Seller a Question </user_guide/addons/customer_to_vendor_communication/index>` add-on.

-Whenever a customer sends a message to a vendor by using the **Contact vendor** button, a new thread is created.
-A **thread** is a sequence of messages in the communication between a customer and a vendor.
+Whenever a customer sends a message to a vendor by using the *Ask a question* button, a new thread is created.
+A **thread** is a sequence of messages in the communication between a customer and a seller (administrator or vendor).

 .. image:: img/customer_message.png
     :align: center
     :alt: Sending a message to a vendor in Multi-Vendor.

-Messages and threads are saved to the database and can be viewed in the **Message Center**, both in the Administration panel and on the storefront.
-That way customers, administrators, and vendors can check the communication history and continue their conversations in the relevant threads.
+Messages and threads are saved to the database and can be viewed in the **Message Center**, both in the admin panel and on the storefront.
+This allows customers, administrators, and vendors can check the communication history and continue their conversations in the relevant threads.

 =============================================
 Message Center for Administrators and Vendors